Santosh7280/Project-1/README.md

 <h1>Employee Management System<h1>

-The Employee Management System (EMS) is a platform designed to help organizations manage employee information efficiently.
+<h8>The Employee Management System (EMS) is a platform designed to help organizations manage employee information efficiently.
 It allows HR teams to manage employee records, track performance, and handle various employee-related operations.
-The system is built using React, Spring Boot, and MySQL.
+The system is built using React, Spring Boot, and MySQL.<h8>

 <h3>Features:<h3>